2015-2017 Toyota Camry

 If you choose an iDatalink-ready aftermarket receiver and use an iDatalink Maestro RR and compatible car harness, you'll retain access to all factory vehicle settings and customization options.
 And you'll save some money on that installation gear when you order your new receiver from Crutchfield.
 Questions?
 Just give us a call.

-A hybrid's gas-electric hybrid powertrain makes replacing the stereo a little more complicated.
+A hybrid's gas-electric hybrid powertrain makes upgrading the stereo system a little more complicated.
 As you might expect, Camry hybrids contain some very sensitive electronics, so here are a couple of things to keep in mind:

 - Be sure to only use a multi-meter when testing wires, and NEVER use a test light to test wires in this vehicle.
 Doing so could cause some serious (by which we mean dangerous and expensive) damage.